kawalcovid19/silacak/README.md

 # SILACAK

-An app to track COVID19 cases.
+A progressive web app (PWA) to track COVID19 cases.

 ## Purpose and Principles